towercomputers/toweros/docs/src/implementation.md

 ### Sharing sound

 Sound sharing is done via `pulseaudio`.
-On the Thin Client the `pulseaudio` server is run with the module which allows it to be accessible on `localhost` via `tcp`:
+On the thin client the `pulseaudio` server is run with the module which allows it to be accessible on `localhost` via `tcp`:

 ```
 load-module module-native-protocol-tcp auth-ip-acl=127.0.0.1 auth-anonymous=1
 ```

 On the host, the `PULSE_SERVER` variable is configured with `tcp:localhost:4713`.
-Then a `ssh` tunnel is open between the host and the Thin Client:
+Then a `ssh` tunnel is open between the host and the thin client:

 ```
 ssh <host> -R 4713:localhost:4713
 ```

-This allows sounds played on the host to be automatically redirected to the Thin Client's `pulseaudio` server.
+This allows sounds played on the host to be automatically redirected to the thin client's `pulseaudio` server.

 ### Clipboard sharing